Pastoral Leadership 2013-2014

 Daniel Lepley is the pastor of Our Shepherd Lutheran Church in Avon.
 Dan’s undergraduate work was from Concordia University, Wisconsin and he earned his Master of Divinity from Concordia Theological Seminary in Fort Wayne.
 In the near future he will lead a 10-day study tour to the Holy Land for 50 clergy and laity.

 Bill McLean is pastor of the First Presbyterian Church in Delphi.
 He received his Masters of Divinity from Princeton Theological Seminary and also holds a Masters in business administration from Georgia Southern University.
 His undergraduate degree from the University of North Carolina at Chapel Hill was in political science.
 Bill also serves as moderator of the Commission on Ministry of the Presbytery of Wabash Valley.

 Tracy Paschke-Johannes serves the congregation of Holy Trinity Lutheran Church in Muncie as the associate pastor.
 She holds an undergraduate degree in communication from Midland Lutheran College and a Masters in communication studies from Ball State University.
 Her Master of Divinity degree was completed at Luther Seminary.

-Whitney Rice is rector of St. David’s Episcopal Church, Bean Blossom.
+Whitney Rice is rector of St. Thomas Episcopal Church, Franklin and St. Luke's Episcopal Church, Shelbyville.
 She completed her BA in religious studies and English at the University of Kansas.
 Whitney attended Berkeley Divinity School, Yale University where she received her Master of Divinity.